syncfusion-content/wpf-docs/wpf/SfChart/Adornments.md

 ### Adornments Label Rotation

-SfChart allows to define the angle for adornments by specifying LabelRotationAngle in ChartAdornmentInfo.
+SfChart allows you to define the angle for adornments by specifying LabelRotationAngle in ChartAdornmentInfo.

-The following code explains the adornments rotation.
+The following code example explains the adornments rotation.

 {% highlight xml %}